 Theoretical studies have suggested two possible channels through which cash transfers affect the support for incumbent parties.
-First, voters may vote for the ruling party because they are interested in continuing the cash transfer programs.
-Second, recipients of the transfers may vote for the ruling party in order to reward the party for providing the transfers.
+The first channel is instrumental voting: voters may vote for the ruling party because they are interested in continuing the cash transfer programs.
+The second channel is intrinsic voter reciprocity: recipients of the transfer may vote for the ruling party because they feel obliged to reward the party that helped them improve their family's financial situations (Finan and Schechter, 2012).

 Additional evidence shows that the introduction of the child benefit program had very similar effects on the support for PiS in the European Parliament elections (Figure C.1).
-This suggests that instrumental clientelism cannot fully explain our results, as the European Parliament has no impact on the design of welfare programs in EU member states9.
-Thus, it seems that the mechanism of voters' reciprocity at least partly explains the estimated results; i.e., that the implementation of the cash transfer program led to a deeper feeling of identification with the ruling party among the transfer recipients.
+This suggests that instrumental voting cannot fully explain our results, as the European Parliament has no impact on the design of welfare programs in EU member states.9 Thus, it seems that the mechanism of voters' reciprocity at least partly explains the estimated results; i.e., that the implementation of the cash transfer program led to a deeper feeling of identification with the ruling party among transfer recipients.

-To further investigate the mechanisms behind the estimated effects, we study the impact of the child benefit program on the electoral performance in the 2019 European elections of the two major politicians responsible for the implementation of the program: former Prime Minister Beata Szydło and former Minister of Family, Labor, and Social Policy Elżbieta Rafalska.
-These two politicians were the ruling party's candidates in the 2019 European Parliament elections (more on the duo's role in implementing and promoting the program in Appendix D).
-The candidates ran in different electoral districts and had different positions on the ruling party's lists.
+To further investigate the mechanisms behind the estimated effects, we study the impact of the child benefit program on electoral performance in the 2019 European elections of the two major politicians responsible for the implementation of the program: former Prime Minister Beata Szydło and former Minister of Family, Labor, and Social Policy Elżbieta Rafalska.
+These two politicians were the ruling party's candidates in the 2019 European Parliament elections (for more on this duo's role in implementing and promoting the program, see Appendix D).
+The candidates ran in different electoral districts and had different positions on the ruling party's rank-ordered lists.
 Our empirical strategy analyzes their electoral performance in comparison with that of other PiS candidates.
-According to the instrumental clientelism mechanism, the electoral gains from the program should be distributed evenly among the candidates of the ruling party, regardless of their role in its implementation.
+According to the instrumental voting mechanism, the electoral gains from the program should be distributed evenly among the candidates of the ruling party, regardless of their role in its implementation.
 This is especially likely to be the case in European elections, as whether the candidates in these elections signal support for the program should not matter, given that the European Parliament members have no impact on the program's design.
-By contrast, the voter reciprocity mechanism predicts that the politicians responsible for the implementation of the program should benefit from it more than other candidates of the ruling party in all types of elections.
+In contrast, the voter reciprocity mechanism predicts that those politicians responsible for the implementation of the program should benefit from it more than other candidates of the ruling party in all types of elections.

-9The consistently much lower turnout in the European Parliament elections shows that voters seem to be aware of very limited power of the European Parliament.
+9The fact that turnout in the European Parliament elections is consistently much lower shows that voters seem to be aware of the very limited power of the European Parliament.

-We estimate the following equation to study the impact of the introduction of the child benefit program on the support for the former prime minister:
+We estimate the following equation to study the impact of the introduction of the child benefit program on support for the former prime minister:

-(3) $$\Delta Y{m,2009-2019}^{PiS,1} - \Delta Y{m,2009-2019}^{PiS,other} = \gamma + \beta C T{m,2016} + \theta C T{m,2016} \times d_m^{10} + X_m' \kappa + \eta_m + \epsilon_m$$
+(3) $$\Delta Y{m,2009-2019}^{PiS,1} - \Delta Y{m,2009-2019}^{PiS,other} =$$ $$\gamma + \beta C T{m,2016} + \theta C T{m,2016} \times d_m^{10} + X_m' \kappa + \eta_m + \epsilon_m$$